Anil1111/Academic-Projects-Tutorials/XNotes/VSCode.md

 3. Select the `file icon theme` from command pallette
     - You can use this to change the file icon theme from VSCode to others like material
 4. Select the `Color Theme` from command pallette
+5. `"terminal.integrated.scrollback": 2000` add this to `settings.json` to increase the buffer size of the integrated terminal log
+6. `"workbench. editor. enablePreview"` and set it to `false` to stop automatic preview of docs on open

 ---